Open 10-4 pm Tuesday-Friday

 1850 WASHINGTON COUNTY CENSUS, ANNOTATED

-Published in 2000 by Holston Territory Genealogical Society, 545 pps, Hardbound.
+Published by Holston Territory Genealogical Society, 545 pps, Hardbound.

 HISTORY OF WASHINGTON COUNTY, VIRGINIA TO 1865

 James Hagy is a Washington County native and retired professor of history at the College of Charleston, Charleston, SC.
 Dr. Hagy currently serves on the Board of Directors of the Historical Society of Washington County, VA.